open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 > groups, signals, etc.) that define the semantics of the data model used in OpenTelemetry.
 The terms “registry” and
 > “semantic convention registry” are used interchangeably.
 The term “entity” refers to any semantic convention
 > attribute, group, or signal.
 The abbreviation “OTEL” refers to the OpenTelemetry project.

+> [!NOTE]
+> A very close concept to the multi-registry proposal was discussed in the past under the name of "Application
+> Telemetry Schema".
+See the [Application Telemetry Schema Proposal](https://github.com/open-telemetry/oteps/blob/main/text/0243-app-telemetry-schema-vision-roadmap.md).

 ## Use Case Example